Tamara Sedmak: Personal life

-Tamara Sedmak speaks German, English, French, Italian and Croatian, and has also presented programs and events in these languages.
-According to her own data, she has also been actively practicing ballet since her youth, as well as tennis, skiing and swimming.
+Sedmak speaks German, English, French, Italian and Croatian, and has also presented programs and events in these languages.
+She has also been actively practicing ballet since her youth, as well as tennis, skiing and swimming.

 Sedmak was married to German former athlete and sports presenter Norbert Dobeleit, with whom she has a son named Julius born in June 2011.
 The couple has separated since.
-In August 2016, she gave birth to her second child, a daughter named Jasmin, and from a relationship with a New York businessman.
+In August 2016, she gave birth to her second child, a daughter named Jasmin, from a relationship with a New York businessman.